 There are also a number of farm stands and u-pick fields in Skagit Valley, like Pleasant Ridge Farms, Jones Creek Farm, and Gordon Skagit Farms.
 It’s the perfect excuse to explore all the fun things to to in Skagit and the best Skagit restaurants.

-Visit a state or National Park for free
+Visit a state or national park for free

 Attend Farm Fest

-website | Rainier Beach (get directions) | date: Sept 21 | price: free | best for: urban farming festival
+website | Rainier Beach (get directions) | date: Sept 20 | price: free | best for: urban farming festival

 Farm Fest is hosted by Rainier Beach Urban Farm & Wetlands.
 Each year they host an urban agriculture celebration with activities and seminars geared toward green living, growing your produce, kids’ craft activities, and cooking demos.